What is an Idaho Federal Maritime Commission Bond?

-In one research study conducted in 2014, there were specific options that companies can initiate in order to survive in the ocean transport business — diversification, differentiation, concentration, alliances, specialization and cost leadership.
+In one research study conducted in 2014, there were specific options that companies can initiate to survive in the ocean transport business — diversification, differentiation, concentration, alliances, specialization, and cost leadership.
 To complement these strategies is a warranty that will place everyone’s mind at peace – the Federal Maritime Commission Bond.

 Why do you need an Idaho Federal Maritime Commission Bond?